cafemoka/Markov_chain/README.md

 Download: cnm toolbox for the generation of artificial complex networks made by Gregorio Alanis-Lobato [here](https://se.mathworks.com/matlabcentral/fileexchange/45734-cnm)

-We will plot random walkers that move 10 times on an artificial complex network from a node with the largest number of edges.
+We plot random walkers that move 10 times on an artificial complex network from a node with the largest number of edges.

 Here we use five artificial complex networks:
 - Regular network (RE)